 The impact of the pandemic worldwide is generating shared experiences on a global level in ways not previously experienced by most generations.
 Broader awareness of our global interconnectedness – especially as it relates to our healthcare systems, financial institutions, government, national brands, and our global supply chain – is now influencing purchase decisions.
 In addition, as we continue to question the origins of the COVID-19 virus, many consumers will reexamine their relationship with Mother Earth.
 Intertwined will be a rediscovery of nature and an increased climate consciousness from a global perspective.

-of consumers feel brands should make some or significant change to the physical environments in light of the coronavirus Interested?
-Connect with usSource: Creating Next: A Post COVID-19 Reality Survey, Big Red Rooster, April 2020
+of consumers feel brands should make some or significant change to the physical environment as a result of the pandemic Interested?
+Connect with usSource – A COVID-19 Pulse Survey, Big Red Rooster, September 2020

 3CONFIDENCE BASED LOYALTY